PintTheDragon/Buddy/README.md

 ## Usage
 To use buddy plugin, run ".buddy <friend's name>" before the round starts (friend's name does not need to be exact).
 Then, your friend needs to run ".baccept".
 That's it!
 You will both spawn in on the same team.

+## I FOUND AN ISSUE!!
+Great!
+If you have a github account, please make an issue describing the problem that's occuring.
+Otherwise, you can contact me on discord at PintTheDragon#9203 and I'll make the issue for you.